bartfeenstra/betty/documentation/usage/ancestry/place.rst

 Place
 =====

-A :py:class:`betty.ancestry.Place` describes a location or an area in the world, such as a country, town, lake, or building.
+A :py:class:`betty.ancestry.place.Place` describes a location or an area in the world, such as a country, town, lake, or building.

 Fields
 ------